gsarti/website-content/content/authors/gsarti/_index.md

 - Visitors
 ---

-Welcome to my website! 👋 I am a postdoc in the [BauLab](https://baulab.info) at Northeastern University, working on the [National Deep Inference Fabric (NDIF)](https://ndif.us) project to empower interpretability researchers with intuitive and extensible interfaces.
+Welcome to my website! 👋 I am a postdoc at the [BauLab](https://baulab.info) at Northeastern University, working on interpretability interfaces and white-box methods for the evaluations ecosystem as part of the [National Deep Inference Fabric (NDIF)](https://ndif.us).

 Previously, I was a PhD student at the University of Groningen, where I completed my thesis on [actionable interpretability for machine translation](https://gsarti.com/phd-thesis/) as a member of the [InCLoW team](https://inclow-lm.github.io/), the [GroNLP group](https://www.rug.nl/research/clcg/research/cl/) and the Dutch [InDeep consortium](https://projects.illc.uva.nl/indeep/).
-My supervisors were [Arianna Bisazza](http://www.cs.rug.nl/~bisazza/), [Malvina Nissim](https://malvinanissim.github.io/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me).
-Before that, I was a applied scientist intern at [Amazon Translate NYC](https://www.amazon.science/research-areas/conversational-ai-natural-language-processing), a research scientist at [Aindo](https://www.aindo.com), and a [Data Science MSc](https://dssc.units.it/) student at the University of Trieste, where I helped found the [AI Student Society](https://www.ai2s.it).
+Before that, I was a applied scientist intern at [Amazon Translate NYC](https://www.amazon.science/research-areas/conversational-ai-natural-language-processing) and a research scientist at [Aindo](https://www.aindo.com).

-My research aims to translate theoretical advances in language models interpretability into actionable insights for improving trustworthiness and human-AI collaboration.
-To this end, I lead the development of [open-source interpretability software](https://github.com/inseq-team/inseq) projects to enable reproducible analyses of model behaviors.
-I am also excited about the potential of [human behavioral signals](https://gsarti.com/msc-thesis/introduction.html) for personalizing AI workflows.
+My current research interests include LLM reasoning, interpretability, user modeling and monitoring of agentic systems.
+I'm especially interested in making white-box auditing a practical part of how we evaluate frontier AI, since behavioural tests [fail to surface unverbalized behaviors](https://www.apolloresearch.ai/governance/the-need-for-deeper-white-box-access-to-maintain-state-of-the-art-evaluations-for-loss-of-control-threats/), and are [increasingly inadequate](https://www.far.ai/news/ai-deception-white-box) as models get more capable.
+I work on ways to surface and steer the beliefs, goals, and plans behind what an agent does, and on the open infrastructure that links interpretability tools to the evaluation ecosystem.
+If you're excited about these topics, shoot me a message!

 Your [(anonymous) constructive feedback](https://www.admonymous.co/gsarti) is always welcome! 🙂